How to Reduce Urea Levels in Blood with Diet?

 4. Drink plenty of water and always stay hydrated

-Dehydration can lead to reduced blood volume and increased blood solutes including urea, thereby, elevating your blood urea levels.
-Drinking more and more water frequently will increase your frequency of urination, and as a result, more urea and creatinine will be eliminated from the body.
+Dehydration can reduce the blood volume.
+This means that the blood solutes get high.
+This can raise your urea levels.
+Drinking more and more water frequently will increase your frequency of urination.
+As a result, more urea and creatinine will be flushed from the body.

 6. Cut down on your salt intake

 Here is an overview of the blood urea / renal diet and what you can expect out of it.
-You just remember that we all have different dietary needs, and hence it is important to start such diets only under the strict guidance of an expert dietician.
+Different people have different needs.
+This is why an expert can give you a plan that is as per your needs.

 Some of the main functionalities of our kidney that relates to our diet are: